 In an unpublished opinion, Town of Milliken v.
-Kerr-Mcgee Oil and Gas Onshore LP, 2013WL1908965, the Court of Appeals found that C.R.S. § 34-60-106(15), part of the Oil and Gas Conservation Act, prohibited the town from imposing fees for safety and security inspections on active oil and gas wells.
-1. That statute prohibits local governments from imposing inspection fees on oil and gas companies "with regard to matters that are subject to rule, regulation, order, or permit condition administered by the commission" except for "reasonable and nondiscriminatory fee[s] for inspection and monitoring for road damage and compliance with local fire codes, land use permit conditions, and local building codes."
-3. The town did not claim its inspections were within the exception in the statute.
+Kerr-Magee Oil and Gas Onshore LP, 2013WL1908965, the Court of Appeals found that C.R.S. § 34-60-106(15), part of the Oil and Gas Conservation Act, prohibited the town from imposing fees for safety and security inspections on active oil and gas wells.
+Id. \1.
+That statute prohibits local governments from imposing inspection fees on oil and gas companies "with regard to matters that are subject to rule, regulation, order, or permit condition administered by the commission" except for "reasonable and nondiscriminatory fee[s] for inspection and monitoring for road damage and compliance with local fire codes, land use permit conditions, and local building codes."
+Id. at \3.
+The town did not claim its inspections were within the exception in the statute.
 Id.
 Instead, it claimed its inspections were different from those conducted by the Commission.
 Id.
 The court stated, "it is irrelevant whether the Commission actually conducts inspections like those performed by the Town's police department.
-The relevant inquiry is whether the Town's inspections concern 'matters that are subject to rule, regulation, order, or permit condition administered by the commission."
-Id.
+The relevant inquiry is whether the Town's inspections concern 'matters that are subject to rule, regulation, order, or permit condition administered by the Town's police department.
+The relevant inquiry is whether the Town's inspections